 Now that you’ve found the keyword you’re targeting for your blog post, the next step is determining how many to use and where to use them.

 Download my SEO checklist below for help with that and other blog SEO tips.
 This is the most efficient way that you will attract traffic to your blog.
 Don’t get caught out there creating all this content that goes to your archives to die.
+You can document your keywords and other aspects of your content creation process in my free printable blog planner.

 Hopefully you’ve now seen how important it is to research keywords for use in your blog posts and not just create content by the seat of your pants hoping it will go viral or attract traffic.
 If you want to make money blogging then combining your keyword research with affiliate marketing is a powerful strategy.
 Learn more about doing just this inside my Facebook Group here.